guenchi/Darkart/manual/PYTHON.md

 etc.

 Note that python belongs to a framework on mac, so with `-framework` when run cc command, in other cases, just: `cc -fPIC -shared Python -o ../py.so py.c`

+# Py-FFI

+(enchantment py ffi)

+This file is the wrapper for CPython C-API.
+For details, please refer to: https://docs.python.org/2/c-api/index.html

+# Py-call

+(enchantment py call)

+***definition：***

+`*po`: Most of Py-call procedure accept or return a "*po", in scheme, it's a Memory Address which is pointer a specific Python Object.